MidACM/midamericanconstructionmanagement.com/content/our-work/wood-windows-replacement-and-patio-door.md

 title: "Wood Window and Door"
 date: 2019-07-10T06:35:50-04:00
 draft: false
-Description: "In this project we performed an improvement to help a home owner easier sell their home.
+description: "In this project we performed an improvement to help a home owner easier sell their home.
 New wood windows and a patio door have improved the efficiency of heating and cooling while adding significantly to the curb appeal."
 featured_image: 'wood-window-replacement-and-patio-door-project-01.JPG'
 featured_image_width: ''
 featured_image_height: ''
 structured_image1: ''
 structured_image2: ''
 structured_image3: ''

+posterPortrait: "49.jpeg"
+posterLandscape: "50.jpeg"
+posterSquare: "51.jpeg"

+publisherLogo: "logo.png"
 ---

 <br>